Kernel DMA Protection

 Systems running Windows 10 version 1803 that do support Kernel DMA Protection do have this security feature enabled automatically by the OS with no user or IT admin configuration required.

-Beginning with Wndows 10 version 1809, you can use Security Center to check if Kernel DMA Protection is enabled.
+Beginning with Windows 10 version 1809, you can use the Windows Security app to check if Kernel DMA Protection is enabled.
 Click Start > Settings > Update & Security > Windows Security > Open Windows Security > Device security > Core isolation details > Memory access protection.

 Using System information

-- If the current state of Kernel DMA Protection is OFF and Virtualization Technology in Firmware is NO:
+If the current state of Kernel DMA Protection is OFF and Hyper-V - Virtualization Enabled in Firmware is NO:

 - Reboot into BIOS settings